Statues and monuments in Tower Hamlets

 Elizabeth Frink’s bronze statue of the Blind Beggar and His Dog (1957) adorns Bethnal Green’s Cranbrook Estate, which was Berthold Lubetkin’s last major project before his retirement.

-Among the various stories behind the statue, the most popular refers to a knight named de Montford, who was blinded in battle and left begging alms in Bethnal Green.
+Among the various stories behind the statue, the most popular refers to a knight named de Montford, who was blinded in battle and left begging in Bethnal Green.
 His daughter was wooed by four suitors, three of whom were discouraged by an alleged lack of dowry.
 The fourth recognised her nobility and married her anyway, and he received a dowry from the beggar’s still-wealthy father.

 William Gladstone statue

-One of the most notable things about the statue, is the fact that its hands are painted red.
+One of the most notable things about the statue is the fact that its hands are painted red.
 The explanation lies in the back of the statue, where the inscription reads, ‘A gift to the east of London of Theodore H. Bryant’.

 This refers to Bryant & May matches, a Bow factory where matchgirls – many underaged, all on starvation wages, barefoot through winter, vulnerable to white phosphorous poisoning – allegedly had a shilling skimmed from their pay to finance Bryant’s ‘gift’.